- Tablet: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 15 mg, 20 mg

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

 The oral dose usually ranges from 5 mg to 20 mg.
+The dose of the injection usually ranges from 150 mg to 405 mg.
 Only your healthcare provider can determine the correct dose for you.

 Olanzapine orally disintegrating tablets must remain in their original packaging.
 Open the package with clean dry hands before each dose.
 Do not try to put tablets in a pillbox if you take the orally disintegrating tablets.